A projection based approach for interactive fixed effects panel data models: Estimation Procedure

-where, for $\ell=1,\ldots,J$, $\phi_{\ell}(\cdot)$'s are the sieve basis functions, $b_{\ell,kq}$'s are the sieve coefficients of the $q$th additive component of $g_k(\mathbf{\bar{X}}_{i\cdot})$ corresponding to the $k$th factor loading, $R_{kq}(\cdot)$ is a ``remainder function'' that represents the approximation error, and $J$ denotes the number of sieve terms which grows slowly as $N\rightarrow\infty$.
-As it is well known in the literature, the approximation functions $\phi_{\ell}(\cdot)$ have the property that, as $J$ grows, there is a linear combination of $\phi_{\ell}(\cdot)$ that can approximate any smooth function $g_k(\cdot)$ arbitrarily well in the sense that the approximation error can be made arbitrarily small.
-Therefore, the basic assumption for sieve approximation is that $\sup_x|R_{kq}(x)|\rightarrow0$, as $J\rightarrow\infty$.
-In practice, an optimal choice for the smoothing parameter $J$ can be based on cross-validation.
+As it is well-known in the literature, under some regularity condition of the functional class, the approximation functions $\phi_{j}(\cdot)$ have the property that, as $J_N$ grows, there is a linear combination of $\phi_{j}(\cdot)$ that can approximate $g_k(\cdot)$ arbitrarily well in the sense that the approximation error can be made arbitrarily small.
+Therefore, for a given $d=1,\ldots,D$, the basic assumption for sieve approximation is that $\sup_z|R_{kd}(z)|\rightarrow0$, as $J_N\rightarrow\infty$.
+In practice, an optimal choice for the smoothing parameter $J_N$ can be based on cross-validation.

-For the sake of simplicity, we take the same basis functions in (\ref{eq6}) and, for each $k\leq K$, $q \le Q$ and $i\leq N$, let us define
+For the sake of simplicity, we take the same basis functions in (\ref{eq6}) and, for each $k\leq K$, $d \le D$ and $i\leq N$, let us define

 so the above equation can be rewritten as